Welcome to BarronsRegents.com! This tutorial will show you how to get

 PRINT from the browser's drop down menus.

-To print an exam you've already completed, click on Personal Exam Library.
+To print the questions from an exam you've already completed, click on Personal Exam Library.
 From there you may select any

 Occasionally, some printers, when encountering an image within a question near the bottom of a page, will